' Magisterial - an outstanding book that shines a bright light one of the most important

 focussed on Ravenna gracefully and clearly written which reconceptualises what was 'East' and

-and early Christianity.
-Judith Herrin tells a story that is at once gripping and authoritative
+Byzantium and early Christianity.
+Judith Herrin tells a story that is at once gripping and

-and full of wonderful detail about every element in the life of Ravenna.
-Impossible to put
+authoritative and full of wonderful detail about every element in the life of Ravenna.

-down.'
-David Freedberg In 402 AD after invading tribes broke through the Alpine frontiers of
+Impossible to put down. ' David Freedberg In 402 AD after invading tribes broke through the

-Italy and threatened the imperial government in Milan the young Emperor Honorius made the
+Alpine frontiers of Italy and threatened the imperial government in Milan the young Emperor

-then that of the immense kingdom of Theoderic the Goth and finally the centre of Byzantine
+Roman Empire then that of the immense kingdom of Theoderic the Goth and finally the centre of

-power in Italy.
-In this engrossing account Judith Herrin explains how scholars lawyers
+Byzantine power in Italy.
+In this engrossing account Judith Herrin explains how scholars

-doctors craftsmen cosmologists and religious luminaries were drawn to Ravenna where they
+lawyers doctors craftsmen cosmologists and religious luminaries were drawn to Ravenna where

-created a cultural and political capital that dominated northern Italy and the Adriatic.
-As she
+they created a cultural and political capital that dominated northern Italy and the Adriatic.

-traces the lives of Ravenna's rulers chroniclers and inhabitants Herrin shows how the city
+As she traces the lives of Ravenna's rulers chroniclers and inhabitants Herrin shows how the

-became the pivot between East and West and the meeting place of Greek Latin Christian and
+city became the pivot between East and West and the meeting place of Greek Latin Christian

 Lombard invasions the rise of Islam and the devastating divisions within Christianity.
 It